 Once you understand the basics of Azure Government pricing (including free services & pricing tiers), and once you identify pricing scenarios with the specs of the workloads you want to provision, you can easily use the Azure Pricing Calculator to create a customized and detailed estimate of your anticipated monthly costs.

-Azure Government Pricing Basics
+Azure Government Pricing and Billing Basics

-Azure Government pricing is slightly different from Azure commercial pricing.
+Azure Government pricing and billing is slightly different from Azure commercial pricing.
 In order to obtain Azure Government pricing, you must select an Azure Government region for all of the resources you include in your estimate.
 We will show you how to do this later.
 Just like commercial Azure, with Azure Government you only pay for what you use with per minute billing.
-For example, if you provision and use a virtual server for 15 minutes, you only pay for 15 minutes of uptime for the server.
+For example, if you provision and use an Azure virtual server for 15 minutes, you only pay for 15 minutes of uptime for the server.
 There are no upfront costs and no termination fees.

 Free Services and Pricing Tiers

 Azure Government has a free trial available.
 The Azure Government 90 day trial includes $500 per month to spend on all Azure Government services.